 Final Words – Weber Q2200 Gas Grill

 The Q2200 is a great medium-sized grill for small families.
 It is still portable and still delivers a great grilling experience.
 In comparison to the previous model, Weber has added a split grate, but did away with the tool hooks on the folding tables.
+The grill still feels a little under powered and struggles to maintain high heat when you’re opening and closing the lid a lot.

 If you already have a Q220 in good working order, the Q2200 is not going to offer you enough to justify purchasing it as a replacement.
 If you’re looking for a new portable grill to service a family of 4 – 6, this grill is a great choice.
+You can also check out my roundup of gas grills under $300 to see what your other options in this price range are.